 It can be hard to know what to say to someone who has recently lost a loved one.
 You want them to know you’re thinking of them and share in their sorrow, but you might be struggling to express how you feel in words.
 Here’s our guide to writing a condolence letter.

 Before you start – remember, there aren’t any formal rules about how to write a condolence letter.
 But you can use the simple structure below to help you send a heartfelt letter to grieving family or friends.

-Keep it short
+Keep your condolence letter short

 End your note sincerely – for example, ‘with caring thoughts’, ‘my deepest sympathy’ or ‘warmest condolences’ – and repeat your message of support.
-That might mean reminding the recipient that you are thinking of them, that you are only a phone call away or that you are happy to come visit as soon as they are ready for guests.
+That might mean reminding them that you’re thinking of them, that you’re only a phone call away or that you’re happy to visit as soon as they’re ready for guests.

 Be proactive too, and tell them that you’ll be in touch again soon.

 Writing a condolence message is an important show of support for the family and friends of the person who has died.
 It can also help you begin to come to terms with your own grief.
 Learn more about coping with bereavement.